So where do you start? How do you actually write that memoir?

 • 2 "on-ramp" bonus trainings to help you get your (mindset) game on and set up a writing schedule you can adhere to.

 • 6 online modules covering craft and technique as well as weekly mindset tips.
-Each module is broken into bite-sized steps, with downloadable video trainings and supporting PDFs accessible to you for the lifetime of the course.
+Each module is broken into bite-sized steps, with video trainings and supporting PDFs accessible to you for two years.

-• Secret Facebook forum for coaching, Q&A, support and accountability.
+• Private forum for Q&A, support and accountability.

 • 4 "lift-off" bonus interviews with authors, editors and book reviewers to clarify next steps.

-We’ll wrap up by revisiting that pesky inner critic and give you specific, concrete tools for mining her true wisdom so that she doesn’t derail your writing.
+We’ll also expose any underlying expectations around your writing and learn a solid set of tools for dealing with your inner critic.
+Instead of letting that pesky inner critic drive the bus, we'll give you specific, concrete tools for mining her true wisdom so that she doesn’t derail your writing.

-In this module, we’ll show you how to enhance the larger meaning behind your memoir so that your reader connects deeply to your message.
-We’ll also fill out the minor themes of your narrative in order to add additional layers of complexity, subtlety and meaning to your story.
+In this module, we’ll discuss the power of reflective voice and show you how, when and where to use it, citing examples from contemporary memoirs to deepen your learning.
+We'll also continue to fill out the minor themes of your narrative in order to add additional layers of complexity, subtlety and meaning to your memoir.

-From there, we’ll magnify your story by showing you how to weave together the craft and technique teachings we’ve discussed so far.
+From there, we’ll magnify your story by showing you how to weave together the craft and technique teachings we’ve discussed so far, ensuring your reader emotionally connects to your story.

 • What will my mother say when she reads this?